Feelie: For players

 Feelies can be used for worldbuilding; for The Witness (1983), Infocom provided a modified copy of the Santa Ana Register introducing players to 1930s California and the game's characters.

 Feelies have commonly served as extensions of games, allowing for play outside the video game world.
 Some game packages, especially in the 1980s, advised players as to potential uses for the feelies contained therein.
 Others have not included such information, allowing players to make their own interpretations.

 Some feelies provide players with information that could be used to solve puzzles during gameplay, as in Infocom's Deadline and Cutthroats (1984).
 Other feelies are used to provide general guidance, such as the cloth maps included with Sierra Entertainment's Ultima II: The Revenge of the Enchantress (1982) and subsequent instalments.
 Some, such as the pin included with The Hitchhiker's Guide to the Galaxy (1984), offer accessories with which players can indicate their interests to others.

 Feelies can also contribute to player immersion.
 This is achieved, in part, through their contribution to worldbuilding.
 The Witness (1983), for instance, included the fictitious magazine National Detective Gazette as well as a modified copy of the Santa Ana Register, thereby introducing players to game characters as well as the general context of 1930s California.
 Similarly, Deadline practised worldbuilding through a series of documents that players were instructed to read before beginning the game.
 Art books and behind-the-scenes videos are sometimes included with collectors' editions, providing insight into the production process.

 Feelies provide a physical object that can stimulate the sense of touch even as the other senses are occupied elsewhere.
 Some feelies, such as the brochure for the Famous Adventurer's Correspondence School (FACS) that was packaged with Sierra Entertainment's Quest for Glory: So You Want to Be a Hero (1989), explicitly identify the player as a potential hero, thereby drawing them into the narrative.
 (Note: Such direct appeals to the player were also found in game narratives.
 For instance, Zork (1980) referred to the player character as "you", while Bureaucracy (1987) incorporated information provided by the player into the player character's background (Karhulahti 2012).)
 Others, such as the Goku wig included with Dragon Ball Z: For Kinect (2012), invite players to dress as game characters.
 Such feelies may be used for role-playing purposes.
-(Note: Regarding the boxer shorts and t-shirt shipped with the "Love Is Over" edition of Atlus' Catherine (2011), Peters (2014) notes that the packaging contextualizes the latter as commonly worn by the character Catherine despite belonging to the protagonist, Vincent.
+(Note: Regarding the boxer shorts and t-shirt shipped with the "Love Is Over" edition of Atlus's Catherine (2011), Peters (2014) notes that the packaging contextualizes the latter as commonly worn by the character Catherine despite belonging to the protagonist, Vincent.
 Consequently, he writes, it implies the possibility of players using these garments for erotic role-playing.)